TanayKhairnar/Datathon/README.md

 Notebook contains:
 - Exploratory Data Analysis (EDA) of visitation data
 - Random Forest + Exponential Smoothing Models to predict visitation across all ski locations

+The visitation and weather datasets are also given in the repo.